 Is all this a problem?
 Perhaps, perhaps not: it is reality.
 It would seem that we cannot so much convince other people to change from x to y so much as people must convince themselves, and we at best can present a given individual with evidence that y is “like” x, which the individual must choose to acknowledge on his or her own.
 Simply put, it seems we can present others with water, but not force them to drink; we can present others with fire, but not force them to burn.
 But what if we only think we are presenting a person with living water and not deadly fire, truth instead of falsity?
 Then the person shouldn’t accept what we offer, and it is up to that individual to have cultivated “the life of the mind” within his or her self to have the necessary discernment.
 We all have responsibilities.

 But what if people are born ascribing to an “apocalyptic ideology,” an ideology that if they aren’t convinced out of, the world will end?
 What if a situation arose in which “failure to convince” was “failure to save humanity?”
-If it was necessary to stop the Apocalypse to move x to c, how could this be done (without restoring to violence)?
+If it was necessary to stop the Apocalypse to move x to c, how could this be done (without resorting to violence)?
 Well, aware that it is unlikely a person be convinced from x to y unless x is “like” y, we are at least equipped with a guide for what we need to do if there is to be any hope at all.
 If we realize y must be “like” x, we know we must look for “what in my view is like another’s view,” versus “what in their view is wrong” and/or “how do I get them to realize they are wrong.”
-In a sense, to be convinced to move from x to y necessarily entails admitting “I was wrong,” but it’s not the same as throwing out your entire worldview versus only changing it by degree (perhaps from out of “being apocalyptic”).
+In a sense, to be convinced to move from x to y necessarily entails admitting “I was wrong,” but it’s not the same as throwing out our entire worldview versus only changing it by degrees (perhaps from out of “being apocalyptic”).
 “Being wrong” and “adapting” aren’t the same thing, existentially or philosophically.

 To find what in x is “like” y, we must be empathetic: we must try to see the world through the eyes of those who ascent to y.
-Hence, convincing takes empathy, and in the act of convincing, one also has to convince his or her self of what he or she is preaching.8 This is because empathizing entails seeing one’s self through the eyes of another; in fact, that might be the first thing you see through different eyes.
+Hence, convincing takes empathy, and in the act of convincing, one also has to convince his or her self of what he or she is preaching.8 This is because empathizing entails seeing one’s self through the eyes of another; in fact, that might be the first thing we see through different eyes.
 Hence, empathy entails seeing what is most familiar as strange, and to see one’s self as strange is startling and even overwhelming: it’s like returning home after many years and finding home tainted and mutated with apartment complexes.
 The existential uncertainty caused by pain is a reason many don’t empathize, but it is necessary for convincing.
 To the degree a person engaged in trying to convince another isn’t empathetic is to the degree the person will fail to find the “like” which the person who believes in x needs to transition to y.
 “Common ground” isn’t simply needed for “political correctness” or “bipartisanship,” but for the possibility of an argument changing a person’s mind at all.9

 Clearly, the challenge is great.

 It is hard to empathize with those who hold an “apocalyptic worldview,” precisely because their view is apocalyptic, and yet it is with those who empathy is most necessary.
-Empathizing with such people feels like accepting their worldview, which our desire to stop the apocalypse will not allow us to do (and do note that we tend to think of those who disagree with us as contributing to the destruction of the world in some way).
+Empathizing with such people feels like accepting their worldview, which our desire to stop the apocalypse will not readily allow us to do (and do note that we tend to think of those who disagree with us as contributing to the destruction of the world in some way).
 Furthermore, to empathize requires becoming existentially uncertainty with our own self, which is hard to bring ourselves to do in a world where living without such existential reflection allows us to live our practical lives happily and well.13 But if an “apocalyptic worldview” formulates, the only way to stop it is to become uncomfortable with ourselves.
 But what if “the map is indestructible?”
 Then won’t we make ourselves uncomfortable for nothing?

 1The “self” or “summation of me” is a matter of “high order complexity,” as discussed in “Experiencing Thinking” by O.G.
 Rose, and furthermore this sentence alludes to questions of responsibility, as discussed in “On Responsibility” by O.G.
 Rose.